matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 These hashes are then organized into a binary tree, with each leaf node containing the hash of a data block, and each non-leaf node containing the hash of its child nodes.
 This structure allows for a very efficient way to verify the integrity of the data set, because a change in any single data block will result in a change to the hash at the root of the tree.
-Merkle trees are used in a variety of applications, such as: a) Cryptocurrency: Merkle trees are used in blockchain technology to ensure the integrity of transactions and to prevent double-spending.
+Merkle-trees are used in a variety of applications, such as:
+a) Cryptocurrency: Merkle trees are used in blockchain technology to ensure the integrity of transactions and to prevent double-spending.
-b) Distributed systems: Merkle trees are used in distributed systems to efficiently verify the integrity of data that is stored across multiple nodes. c) File systems: Merkle trees are used in file systems to ensure the integrity of large files and to enable efficient detection of changes to the file. d) Cloud storage: Merkle trees are used in cloud storage to ensure the integrity of data that is stored across multiple servers and to enable efficient detection of changes to the data.
+b) Distributed systems: Merkle trees are used in distributed systems to efficiently verify the integrity of data that is stored across multiple nodes.
+c) File systems: Merkle trees are used in file systems to ensure the integrity of large files and to enable efficient detection of changes to the file.
+d) Cloud storage: Merkle trees are used in cloud storage to ensure the integrity of data that is stored across multiple servers and to enable efficient detection of changes to the data.
 In summary, Merkle Trees are used to efficiently verify the integrity of large amounts of data, it works by breaking the data into smaller blocks, computing the hash of each block, and then organizing these hashes into a binary tree.
 The root node of the tree represents the hash of the entire data set.
 This structure allows for a very efficient way to verify the